Polyglot Code Offline Layout

 And so on, until the final layout is:

 There are two big problems with the libraries I am using:

 - They are slow for big diagrams - sometimes quite painfully slow

-I didn't have time or brain space to re-implement them - good Voronoi power diagram algorithms are beautiful and elegant, but quite complex.
-So instead, I decided to cheat.
-I run the layout algorithm in a loop - every time I start the loop, it uses different random starting points, so I keep going until I get a good enough solution - or if I have looped too many times, I give up and just choose the best solution I've seen so far.
+So my layout application runs the Voronoi algorithm in a loop - every time I start the loop, it uses different random starting points, so I keep going until I get a good enough solution - or if I have looped too many times, I give up and just choose the best solution I've seen so far.

-Sometimes, the result still isn't very accurate.
-Roughly speaking, areas of my diagrams are proportional to lines of code - but it's not always quite right.
+Also sometimes the result still isn't very accurate.
+The layout doesn't always converge to a perfect result.
+It's probably good enough for most purposes - but it's not always quite right.
 That's why I still have a visualisation that highlights file size, so you don't have to trust your eyes.

 I tried rectangular treemaps first - I don't like them much.